chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

    * Enable [Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html)
      on that bucket, to ensure that an intruder can't delete the trails that show their activity.
-     Note that there are two type of Object Lock, and the "governance mode" locks can be overridden.
+     Note that there are two types of Object Lock, and the "governance mode" locks can be overridden.
      To ensure that an attacker cannot delete CloudTrail logs, you need to use a "legal hold," which does not permit _any_ deletion of an object within its retention period (as such, you may want to limit the retention period, especially if this is the first time that you've set up CloudTrail).